LinuxPlumbersConf/lpc-infra/indico.md

 * In the "Select user" dialog search for the user to verify their permissions
 * Select the user and click "Confirm"
 * All Indico sessions in the browser will have that user permissions

+## Export abstracts
+* Go to abstracts list (e.g. https://lpc.events/event/18/manage/abstracts/list)
+* Click "Customize list"
+* In the "Abstract list configuration" dialog select fields to present, they will be also exported to CSV/excel
+* Select all abstracts to exports
+* Click "Export" button and choose desired format